|

 by the news media or professional microbiologists; or iv) knowledge otherwise

-make no claim of “ownership” of facts and/or ideas presented in this course
+commonly known to professional microbiologists.
+I make no claim of “ownership” of facts and/or ideas presented

-unless specifically noted.
-All facts
+in this course unless specifically noted.
+All facts and/or ideas are used solely for

-and/or ideas are used solely for educational purposes.
-I make every effort to appropriately
+educational purposes.
+I make every

-number of images used in the laboratory exercises were downloaded from the
+effort to appropriately attribute facts and/or ideas to their proper sources.
+A number of images used in the laboratory exercises were downloaded from

-being used for educational purposes.
-I
+only being used for educational purposes.

-exercises links to a number of videos.
+laboratory exercises links to a number of

-Again, the use of these videos is intended solely for educational
+videos.
+Again, the use of these videos

-purposes and I claim no ownership of them.
-Published
+claim no ownership of them.
+Published sources that were used in the

-cited within some of the exercises, whereas some ideas as well as inspiration
+exercises, whereas some ideas as well as inspiration were garnered from the

-were garnered from the following: ·
+following: ·

 American